-Sure, some approaches can be radical.
-Leaving an abusive relationship or making a career change are indeed significant life changes, but most acts of self-care are subtle.
+While some approaches to self-care can be pretty intense, like leaving an abusive relationship or making a career change, most acts aren’t radical at all; they’re much more subtle.

 View the full list of 366 self-care activities here.

 And what I discovered was that some of the most therapeutic activities were small — taking a short walk, completing a routine task with a shift in mindset, doing something I wouldn’t normally do.
 Those little acts of kindness felt just as nurturing as the bigger, more expensive ones.
 For example, hugging my dog made me happier than spending $300 at the spa.

 Those who view self-care the way I do — as a personal set of practices that promotes well-being — understand that health is a resource that enables them to care for their family and community more effectively.

 Many still view it as selfish, or even narcissistic, believing that self-sacrifice is a more noble way to express love — even when their self-neglect ultimately means they have less less to give to others.

 It’s not surprising, then, that self-care can seem like a radical notion.
 Because, for some, it probably is.

 Ultimately, we have to care for ourselves in a way that makes the most sense to us as individuals.
 So, whether or not you refer to your style of self-care as radical, as long as it’s improving the quality of your life, then it’s probably self-care.

 Are you ready to design a personal self-care practice of your own?
 Join us in the Lifestyle Design Studio.Join Now